Healthy Taco Salad

 Total Time: 25 minutes

-This fresh, easy taco salad recipe makes a filling lunch or fun dinner.
-Prep components ahead of time and store them separately for quick assembly!
+This taco salad recipe is a great healthy lunch or easy weeknight dinner.
+Prep the components ahead of time and store them separately for quick assembly!
 Gluten-free and vegan.

 Ingredients